ppy/osu-wiki/news/2021-06-15-project-loved-june-2021.md

 164 BPM, 4:18 | 8.01★\
 *description written by [-Kazu-](https://osu.ppy.sh/users/920861)*

 We often feature tons of tech maps that are on the higher end when it comes to BPM and they sure are challenging reading tongue twisters but, what about low BPM?
-Well turns out they can be as challenging to read as well! *Baroque* mapped by Quibby is a 164 BPM tech map that has frequent time divisor changes to make the players stay on their toes if they want to get perfect accuracy, as well as nass style patterning with flurries of 1/6 and 1/8 patterns when things get serious, making up for one of the slowest 8\* maps that are still quite good in terms of beatmap quality, so we're sure you'll find this pretty fun to play.
+Well, it turns out they can be as challenging to read as well!

+*Baroque* mapped by Quibby is a 164 BPM tech map that has frequent time divisor changes to make the players stay on their toes if they want to get perfect accuracy, as well as nass style patterning featuring flurries of 1/6 and 1/8 patterns when things get serious, making for one of the slowest 8\* maps that still remains quite good in terms of beatmap quality overall, so we're sure you'll find this one pretty fun to play.

 [![](/wiki/shared/news/2021-06-15-project-loved-june-2021/1044691.jpg)](https://osu.ppy.sh/community/forums/topics/{{TOPIC_ID}})